DrengrCoder/CppLibrary/README.md

 ## Nlohmann JSON (third-party)

 The entire library folder and its contents are required but the single json.hpp file can be used as an include statement in any file that needs JSON objects.
+I own no rights to this file and cannot guarantee its stability or security.
+The license for this project has been added under the Licencses folder.

 Usage examples can be found on the git repository documentation.